 By finding the right therapist to help you work on and identify these patterns, look at you as a whole person, as well as strengthen your relationship with yourself is the first step toward healing and living a more wholehearted life.

-I am a Licensed Alcohol and Drug Counselor, Licensed Professional Counselor and Certified Yoga Teacher RYT 200.
+I am a Licensed Alcohol and Drug Counselor, Licensed Professional Counselor, Certified EMDR Therapist, EMDR Consultant in Training and former Certified Yoga Teacher RYT 200.
 I look forward to supporting you in finding a new path through the process of change.

 I subscribe to the following quotes by Brene Brown: